-Chicago, IL – Joakim Noah recorded his second career triple- double as the Chicago Bulls rolled over the Boston Celtics, 100-89, at the United Center.
+Chicago, IL – Chicago, IL (SportsNetwork.com) - Joakim Noah scored 10 of his 19 points in the fourth quarter as the Chicago Bulls pulled away late for a 94-80 victory over the Boston Celtics at United Center.

 Up by one entering the final frame, the Bulls outscored the Celtics by a 23-10 margin the rest of the way to complete a home-and-home sweep of the clubs.
 Chicago posted a 107-102 win in Boston on Sunday.